vergilificent/vergilificent/README.md

 > _"Power is everything.
 But clarity is the path."_

 Hi.
+I'm 16 years old.
 I’m a self-taught developer, training my skills through code, discipline, and silence.
 Building tools.
 Breaking systems.
 Earning my future, commit by commit.

 ## ⚙️ What I’m working on